 KatelynnLEWISVice President / President Elect

-Kate is originally from Bedford and moved to Westover in 2015 after an 8 year stint in San Diego.
-She lives there with her husband Stephen, daughter Noelle and bulldog Beres.
-Kate works as a graphic designer and stays busy enjoying all Roanoke has to offer with her family.
+I am originally from Bedford and moved to Westover Ave. in 2015 after an 8 year stint in San Diego.
+I live here with my husband Stephen, daughter Noelle and bulldog Beres.
+In addition to serving on the Raleigh Court Board I also am Chair of the Roanoke Neighborhood Advocates.
+I work as a graphic designer and stay busy enjoying all Roanoke has to offer including watching my husband perform music around town.

 Emily Casey moved to Roanoke in 2017 with her husband and son.
 She studied at Roanoke College and worked in Antique & Estate Auctions before becoming a stay-at-home mom.